Skip to main content

 How do I renew benefits online if the button I expect is missing?

-Florida’s instructions say the button can change based on timing.
+The button can change based on timing.
 Log in to MyACCESS and check for Renew My Benefits, Apply for Benefits, or another case action on the dashboard.
-If the online renewal window has passed or the account does not behave normally, call 1-850-300-4323 or use a local Family Resource Center.
+If the account does not work or the renewal window has passed, call 1-850-300-4323 or use a local Family Resource Center.

 What should I do if MyACCESS will not accept or show my proof documents?

 First, make sure the images are clear and complete.
-Florida says it can take up to 3 days for the account to show that proof was received, but if the deadline is close, do not wait.
-Fax or hand-deliver the same proof to a local office, keep the confirmation, and call DCF so the case notes show that you tried more than one method.
+Florida says it can take up to 3 days for the account to show that proof was received.
+If the deadline is close, do not wait.
+Fax or hand-deliver the same proof, keep the confirmation, and call DCF.

 What happens after I apply for long-term care Medicaid in Florida?

 MyACCESS is only the first step.
-Florida long-term care cases usually require financial eligibility through DCF, a level-of-care review in the state’s long-term care system, and then plan choice through AHCA Choice Counseling.
-If you are approved for Florida’s long-term care managed care program, plan choices also depend on your region.
+Florida long-term care cases usually require financial eligibility, a level-of-care review, and then plan choice if the person is approved for a managed care program.
+Plan choices can vary by region.

 How can I avoid fake Florida benefits sites?

-Start from Florida DCF’s MyACCESS page or type myaccess.myflfamilies.com yourself.
-Do not pay anyone to “unlock” your benefits portal or “speed up” a Florida application.
-If you are unsure, call DCF directly at 1-850-300-4323 before entering personal information.
+Start from Florida DCF’s official website or type the direct MyACCESS address yourself.
+Do not pay anyone to unlock your portal or speed up a benefits case.
+If you are unsure whether a site is real, call DCF at 1-850-300-4323 before entering personal information.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.